Digital Nomad Guides

 Living is cheap here, and Colombian women are amazing!

-The first country South American country that I can recommend is Colombia, where you can find decent apartments for under $200 per month.
-This is essentially a bargain, because it covers all utilities and internet.
+The first country South American country that I can recommend is Colombia, where you can find a modest place in smaller cities for around $200 per month.

 Safety might be an issue here though, so try to practice all common sense measures if you choose this country as your destination.

-But keep in mind that Colombia is not as cheap as some other countries on this list – so $500 per month will only cover basic needs here and it won’t allow you to live like a king.
+But keep in mind that Colombia is not as cheap as some other countries on this list – so $500 per month will only cover basic needs here and little entertainment.
 But is it doable?
-Definitely, it is!
+Yes, it still is!

 2. Bolivia